New Sweden

-New Sweden (Nya Sverige) was a Swedish colony along the lower reaches of the Delaware River in what is now the United States from 1638 to 1655, established during the Thirty Years' War when Sweden was a great military power.
-New Sweden formed part of the Swedish efforts to colonize the Americas.
-Settlements were established on both sides of the Delaware Valley in the region of Delaware, New Jersey, Maryland, and Pennsylvania, often in places where Swedish traders had been visiting since about 1610.
-Fort Christina in Wilmington, Delaware, was the first settlement, named after the reigning Swedish monarch.
+New Sweden (Nya Sverige) was a colony of the Swedish Empire between 1638 and 1655 along the lower reaches of the Delaware River in what is now Delaware, Maryland, New Jersey, and Pennsylvania.
+Established during the Thirty Years' War when Sweden was a great power, New Sweden formed part of the Swedish efforts to colonize the Americas.

+Settlements were established on both sides of the Delaware River.
+Fort Christina, located in what is now Wilmington, Delaware, was the first settlement, named after Christina, Queen of Sweden.
 The settlers were Swedes, Finns, and a number of Dutch.
-New Sweden was conquered by the Dutch Republic in 1655 during the Second Northern War and incorporated into the Dutch colony of New Netherland.
+New Sweden was conquered by the Dutch Republic in 1655 and incorporated into the Dutch colony of New Netherland.